rafyzg/vite-inject-env/README.md

 ## .env / dotenv

-`.env` files are supported. `react-inject-env` will automatically detect environment variables in your `.env` file located in your root folder.
+`.env` files are supported. `vite-inject-env` will automatically detect environment variables in your `.env` file located in your root folder.

 Note: Environment variables passed in through the command line will take precedence over `.env` variables.